AzorianSolutions/powertran/docs/configuration.md

 The salt used to encrypt the device passwords.
 This should be a random string of characters.

+> **NOTICE !!!**

+To make it easy to generate the right type of salt, you can use the following command once the app's environment has been activated:

+> powertran gen_salt

 #### PT_MYSQL_HOST (str)

 The IP address or hostname of the MySQL server.